The story of Shmilu, a Hasidic Jew in crisis, torn between his community and the romantic possibilities of trendy East London.

 Galerie ART PRESENT, Paris

 Born in London, Billy Lumby began his career working in McDonalds and living on the dole in Camden Town.
-He studied philosophy at university and eventually started freelancing as a creative assistant to directors including Harmony Korine, Derek Cianfrance, John Hillcoat and Oscar-winning editor Angus Wall.
+Unschooled in filmmaking, he started as an assistant to directors such as Harmony Korine and Derek Cianfrance.

-His latest BAFTA-nominated film samuel-613 was commissioned by Dazed & Confused magazine and won this year’s £10,000 Pears Short Film prize.
-Produced in association with UK Jewish Film, it explores London’s Hasidic community, gaining unprecedented access for a drama, including non-professional actors and Yiddish dialogue.
-Read an article in The Independent newspaper here.
+His film SAMUEL-613 was commissioned by Dazed & Confused magazine and won the Pears short film prize.
+Exploring London’s Hasidic Jewish community, it gained unprecedented access for a drama, including non-professional actors and Yiddish dialogue.
+It was nominated for a BAFTA in 2016.